Ravenbutt/Assessment2/readme.txt

 This file covers finer details such as how to access the hidden menu, reasoning behind choices etc.

 GENERAL POINTS

+- Regarding code format
+I have tried to maintain Java formatting conventions for code e.g. one line before comments, max of 100 chars for columns etc.

 - Regarding user input:
 Places where the user should enter input will be marked by '>'